thoughtbot/superglue/docs/recipes/spa-pagination.md

 ## Optimize!

-Lets skip `data.header` when navigating and dig for `data.posts`.
-For the user, only the posts lists change, but the header stays the same.
+Let's skip `data.header` when navigating and dig for `data.posts`.
+For the user, only the posts list changes, but the header stays the same.

 !!! info
     In effect, this achieves the same functionality as [Turbo Frames], but